 The American Express® Gold Card earns up to 4 Membership Rewards per $1 on purchases:

-- 4x points on restaurants worldwide, including on takeout and deliveries, plus, 4x for Uber Eats purchases, too
+- 4x points at restaurants, including on takeout and deliveries

 - 3x points on flights booked directly from the airline or on AmexTravel.com